matt-kukla/tofn/README.md

 ## Introduction
 Arithmetic operations on fuzzy numbers are traditionally carried out via interval-based methods.
-However, these operations are prone to accumulating uncertainty, which presents issues in situations where many operations are performed in succession (e.g fuzzy autoregressive models, aggregations).
+However, these are prone to accumulating uncertainty, presenting issues when many operations are performed in succession (e.g fuzzy autoregressive models, aggregations).

 Ordered fuzzy numbers (OFNs) remedy this issue by augmenting fuzzy numbers